mNEXSPIKE DEMONSTRATED A ROBUST IMMUNE RESPONSE1

 - mNEXSPIKE Prescribing Information.
 ModernaTX, Inc.

-- Chalkias S. Efficacy, immunogenicity, and safety of a next-generation mRNA-1283 COVID-19 vaccine compared with the mRNA-1273 vaccine: results from NextCOVE, a phase 3, randomized, observer-blind, active-controlled trial.
-2025. supplementary appendix.
+- Chalkias S, Dennis P, Petersen D, et al. Efficacy, immunogenicity, and safety of a next-generation mRNA-1283 COVID-19 vaccine compared with the mRNA-1273 vaccine (NextCOVE): results from a phase 3, randomised, observer-blind, active-controlled trial.
+Lancet Infect Dis.
+2025;S1473-3099(25)00236-1. doi: 10.1016/S1473-3099(25)00236-1

 Colorado & Connecticut prescribers and pharmacists may view WAC information at modernadirect.com/wac-disclosure